SnickCH/InsurgencySandstormDedicatedServer/README.md

 ### Timeline
+06.November 2023 - changed the image to buster-slim and replaced some packages to newer ones, so we are up to date (based on an issue that was opened).

 06.November 2023 - Edited the intro page.
-At the moment the image is 1-7 days old (not all daily build work as planned, because of some limitations)
+At the moment the image is 1-7 days old (not all daily build work as planned, because of some limitations).

 20.June 2022 - Thank you very much "Th3irdEye" for providing a docker-compose exmaple.
 It's now added to the project.